couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-While talking about benchmarking, one minor remark: to see whether the server or the client is the bottleneck, you can use `Stale.FALSE` and a smaller `limit` clause to both take off some pressure from the server and the network.
-Of course, if you are testing for realistic scenarios (which you should), just use the values which you anticipate to produce a realistic load behaviour.
+To see whether the server or the client is the bottleneck, you can use `Stale.FALSE` and a smaller `limit` clause to both take off some pressure from the server and the network.
+Of course, if you are testing for realistic scenarios (which you should), just use the values that you anticipate to produce a realistic load behavior.

 ### Failure Handling
-Since various things can co wrong in distributed systems, it's also important to talk about failure handling and avoidance.
-Most of the potential issues can be worked around with defensive coding, that is accepting that things can go wrong and provide code to handle it appropriately to the application context.
+Because various things can go wrong in distributed systems, it's also important to talk about failure handling and avoidance.
+Most of the potential issues can be worked around with defensive coding; that is, accepting that things can go wrong and provide code to handle it appropriately to the application context.

-Since View queries are not mutating any state, the `CouchbaseClient` itself will retry the query if a non-success response gets returned from the server until it times out.
-This is done for responses which indicate that a retry will lead to a potential success.
+Because view queries are not mutating any state, the `CouchbaseClient` itself will retry the query if a non-success response gets returned from the server until it times out.
+This is done for responses that indicate a retry might be successful.
 One of the common examples is that if a node gets removed from the cluster and it doesn't have any shards assigned to it (right before leaving the cluster at the end of a rebalance operation) it can't serve view requests anymore.
-The server will respond with a HTTP redirect, indicating that another node in the cluster should be tried - which the client does transparently to the application.
+In such cases, the server responds with an HTTP redirect indicating that another node in the cluster should be tried, which the client does transparently to the application.

-One of the common responses that is not retried is a 404, telling the client that the view can't be found on the server.
-If this happens, a `InvalidViewException` is thrown:
+One of the common responses that is not retried is a 404, which tells the client that the view can't be found on the server.
+If this happens, a `InvalidViewException` error is thrown:

 ```
 Exception in thread "main" com.couchbase.client.protocol.views.InvalidViewException: Could not load view "bar" for design doc "foo"